Medically reviewed by Drugs.com. Last updated on Apr 10, 2021.

 When to have an eye exam

-Several factors may determine how frequently you need an eye exam, including your age, health and risk of developing eye problems.
+Several factors can determine how frequently you need an eye exam, including your age, health and risk of developing eye problems.
 General guidelines are as follows:

 Children 3 years and younger